Axway/docker-cft/helm/transfer-cft/README.md

 ### Example
 For a catalog with 10000 records, if I do transfers with only 1 partner having CNXIN = CNXOUT = 8, using protocol with SCHKW = RCHKW = 2, it would give me 500Mi (for the catalog) + 16Mi (sender 2 * 1 * 8) + 512Mi (receiver 2 * 32Mi * 8) = 1028Mi of memory needed.

+## Copyright

+Copyright (c) 2022 Axway Software SA and its affiliates.
+All rights reserved.

+## License

+All files in this repository are licensed by Axway Software SA and its affiliates under the Apache License, Version 2.0, available at http://www.apache.org/licenses/.